hnguy028/GamePrototype-01/README.md

-# GamePrototype-01
+# Loot 2D
-Developing a basic 8-bit game.
+2D RPG game using pygame.
 Let's see where this goes.